aabuawad/SHARP.Mixtures.Workshop.2021/README.md

-# Mixtures Workshop 2021
+# Mixtures Workshop 2022
 Columbia University, Mailman School of Public Health.
 Environmental Mixtures Workshop.
-August 19-20, 2021.
+July 28-29, 2022.
 Introduction to multiple techniques to analyze exposure to mixtures in environmental health.

 ## Repository guide
 Within this repository you will find the code materials used during the Mixtures Workshop 2021.
 To help you navigate the repository, below is a description of the repository organization.